levid0s/Logi-SetRGB/README.md

 Command line program that allows external application to set colours on a Logitech G LightSync RGB keyboard.

-The program opens up a named pipe and listens for commands.
+The program opens up a named pipe and listens for incoming commands.

 This is a very rudimentary program as I have no expeience in C#.
-I threw this together so that I can change the colours from PowerShell.
+I threw this together so that I can change the colours from a PowerShell script.

 The following commands are currently supported: